 More than 30 NGOs are calling for strong civil society participation at COP 24

-Several participants of the GenderCC delegation, in particular from the Global South will be financially supported.
-The Not without us!-project will meet during the first week of COP24.
+Several participants of the GenderCC delegation, in particular from the Global South received travel and other support to participate at COP24.
+The Not without us!-project met during the first week of COP24.
 The project is supported by the Rosa Luxemburg Foundation.
 The project aims at promoting the integration of gender justice within the global climate justice movement and both struggles (climate justice and gender justice) in the international climate regime, mainly at the UNFCCC.
 It also aims to showcase impacts on the local level of actions induced by the international climate politics.
 The project targets the local level of the activists to enhance their knowledge about the impacts of and entry points into the international climate politics regime.
 As part of the project activities a training “Getting ready to advocate for gender and climate justice” has been developed and implemented to support civil society activists getting ready for the upcoming UNFCCC negotiations.
 The presentation is available here.

 The project team includes Dinda from Solidaritas Perempuan (Indonesia), Ndivile from GenderCC Southern Africa (South Africa), Melissa, from the Critical Geography Collective (Ecuador) as well as Nanna from LIFE and Patricia from GenderCC (Germany).

-With financial support of the GIZ, GenderCC will also implement a short-term project focusing on building capacity and knowledge exchange among gender and climate activists during COP24 in Poland.
-The project will fully fund the participation of five Global South activists, from Fiji, Bangladesh, Tunisia, Kenya and Uganda.
-They will participate, along with interested participants of the Women and Gender Constituency, in advocacy and communications trainings, targeted at the international climate negotiations.
+With financial support of the GIZ, GenderCC also implemented a short-term project focusing on building capacity and knowledge exchange among gender and climate activists during COP24 in Poland.
+The project has funded the participation of five Global South activists, from Fiji, Bangladesh, Tunisia, Kenya and Uganda.
+They participated, along with interested participants of the Women and Gender Constituency, in advocacy and communications trainings, targeted at the international climate negotiations.